 What Is The Difference Between Natural And Artificial Flavors?

 Either or, natural and artificial flavors usually come from similar places and have no distinguishable health implications.
 Natural flavoring at this point in time is used more for marketing purposes than actually having any specific health implication on the food or supplement you’re consuming.

 Natural, sounds wholesome and organic when artificial sounds disingenuous and deceptive.
 Yet according to the FDA, there is no definition of “natural” as it appears on food and supplement labels, therefore letting marketers use the term so long as the associated product does not contain any added colors, additional flavors or synthetic substances.
 Therefore whether the product has artificial flavors or is termed as an “All Natural” product, you’ll never actually know the true contents of the flavoring profile or what’s in it.
 Natural simply means, that one single component of that flavoring, is found in nature when artificial means that a substance has been modified for taste.
 It is important to remember, however, that both natural and artificial flavors, must go through a refinement process to be produced.

 Subsequently, foods should be considered for their nutritional profiles and the associated impact it may have on your health before flavors are even considered.
-There is no nutritional value in flavor; therefore whether it’s natural or artificial, there is no nutritional difference or side effects from artificial flavors.
+There is no nutritional value in flavor, and there is no difference between natural vs artificial flavors.
+Therefore whether it’s natural or artificial, there is no nutritional difference or side effects from artificial flavors.
 Like I said in the beginning, "Same, same, but different."

 Leave Us A Comment Below And Let Us Know Where You Stand On Natural Vs Artificial Flavors.

 SWOLVERINE is an endurance athlete and active lifestyle brand.
 Made for the elite athlete, and the strong-willed our products were designed to fuel your athletic performance.
 We perform when you perform.